OmerrKose/MachineLearning/README.md

 # MachineLearning
 Machine learning algortihm to predict job satisfaction level with the given public kaggle dataset.
+As term poroject of the lecture Machine Learning.
+Program makes a prediction about the job satisfaction levels of the workers realated with the given dataset. <br /> Data set cleaning has been made to predict better and get higher success rate from the used algorithms.
+More can be found in the PowerPoint presentation of the project.